 The ultra-high-performance CT5-V Blackwing model is new for 2022.
 It starts at $83,995 and is outfitted with a 668-hp supercharged 6.2-liter V8, an available 6-speed manual transmission in addition to the 10-speed automatic, track-tuned chassis and suspension, and other special features.

 WHAT IS IT?

-With the 4-cylinder engine, EPA-estimated fuel economy is 23 mpg city/33 mpg highway with rear-wheel drive and 21/31 with all-wheel drive.
-The V6 is rated at 19/28 with RWD and 18/26 with AWD.
+With the 4-cylinder engine, EPA-estimated fuel economy is 23 mpg city/33 mpg highway with rear-wheel drive and 22/30 with all-wheel drive.
+The V6 is rated at 19/27 with RWD and 18/26 with AWD.
 The higher-horsepower V-Series V6 is rated at 18/27 with RWD and 18/26 with AWD.
 Premium-grade gas is recommended for all engines.
-In Consumer Guide® testing, an all-wheel-drive CT5-V averaged 18.6 mpg in 60-percent city driving.
+In Consumer Guide® testing, an all-wheel-drive Premium Luxury averaged 24.6 mpg in 80-percent highway driving, and an AWD CT5-V averaged 18.6 mpg in 60-percent city driving.

 VALUE IN CLASS